stephengold/jolt-jni/README.md

 The simplest way to create a reference is to invoke `target.toRef()`.
 References are themselves instances of `JoltPhysicsObject`, of course.
-(And please note that jolt-jni reference counting is completely orthogonal to Java references, strong, weak, or otherwise.)
+(And please note that Jolt-JNI reference counting is completely orthogonal to Java references, strong, weak, or otherwise.)

 The only way to free the assigned native object of a `RefTarget`